auxfuse/Milestone1/README.md

 ### Work based on other code.

-* The modal that is present on all pages through the Footer Call to action was based from the course "Whiskey Drop" Mini-project.
-This was heavily modified and styled to fit and suit the needs of my Milestone project, with "Email" as the only field in the form set remaining similar.
+* The modal that is present on all pages through the Footer Call-to-action button, was based from the course "Whiskey Drop" Mini-project.
+This was heavily modified and styled to fit and suit the needs of my Milestone project, with "Email" as the only field in the formset remaining similar.

 * The border radius CSS code used on the testimonial images on the Home page weas researched and learned for use through <a href="https://9elements.github.io/fancy-border-radius/">Fancy Border Radius</a> created by Mirko & Nils.
 ...Mirko <a href="https://github.com/mirko314">Github</a> & Nils <a href="https://twitter.com/supremebeing09">Twitter</a>.